install

 ### 1. Confirm scope before touching anything

-Use `AskUserQuestion` once at the start to nail down:
+Use `AskUserQuestion` once at the start to settle:

-2. **Warden mode** — `observe` (log only, recommended for first run) / `enforce` (actually block).
+2. **Mode?** `observe` (log only, recommended for the first run) or `enforce` (block in real time).

 - `pip3 --version` or `python3 -m pip --version`

-If any are missing, stop and tell the user which one to install (Homebrew commands for macOS, `apt-get`/`dnf` for Linux).
-Do not try to install system packages without consent.
+If something is missing, tell the user the exact install command for their OS and stop.
+Do not install system packages without consent.

 ```bash